ome/omero-documentation/developers/Omero/Server/SecuritySystem.rst

 Services
 ~~~~~~~~

-Finally execution has reached the Omero services and can begin to
+Finally execution has reached the OMERO services and can begin to
 perform logic.
 Because of these layers, almost no special logic (other
 than eviction and not calling write methods from within read methods.
 see :ticket:`223`) needs to be considered.
 There are,